sematic-ai/sematic/docs/api.md

 - `root_id`: str

-    The id of the root future for a resolution.
+    The id of the root future for a pipeline run.
 For cloud executions, this is equivalent to the id for the root run.

 ### `context`